 You don’t need to be a member of PEN to write to an imprisoned writer although we would encourage you to join if you are able to.

-During our PENWrites campaign, we are highlighting three key cases of concern between now and December, and we’re inviting everybody – including members, non-members, writers, readers, literary professionals – to have a go at letter writing.
+During our PENWrites campaign, we are highlighting key cases of concern, and we’re inviting everybody – including members, non-members, writers, readers, literary professionals – to have a go at letter writing.

 What should I write?